tucats/gopackages/compiler/README.md

 that function is running.

 ## Example
-Here is a trivial example of compiling and running some _Solve_ code in your Go program.
+Here is a trivial example of compiling and running some _Ego_ code in your Go program.

-    // String containing arbitrary _Solve_ statements.
+    // String containing arbitrary _Ego_ statements.
     src := "..."

     bc, err := compiler.CompileString(src)